Intrinsic and extrinsic properties (philosophy)

-An intrinsic property is a property that a thing has itself, including its context.
+An intrinsic property is a property that a thing has itself, independently of anything else.
 An extrinsic (or relational) property is a property that depends on a thing's relationship with other things.
 For example, mass is an intrinsic property of any physical object, whereas weight is an extrinsic property that varies depending on the strength of the gravitational field in which the respective object is placed.
 The question of intrinsicality and extrinsicality in empirically observable objects is a significant field of study in ontology, the branch of philosophy concerned with explaining the fundamental nature of being.

 Criteria

 David Lewis offered a list of criteria that should condense the distinction between intrinsic and extrinsic properties (numbers and italics added):